drivendataorg/scipy_proceedings/papers/drivendata/main.md

 One of the most common needs is filtering out “blank” images and videos, i.e., those that do not contain an animal but rather were a false trigger, potentially caused by wind, rain, or changes in light.
 These “blanks” account for up to 70% of captured images [@doi:10.48550/arXiv.1907.06772] in some datasets.
 Estimating animal distances in camera trap footage currently entails an extremely manual, time-intensive process.
 Automated distance extraction is estimated to be 21 times faster than manual labelling [@doi:10.1016/j.ecoinf.2021.101536].

 While more and more conservation organizations and researchers are collecting and storing camera trap data, many are not yet able to effectively use that data for decision-making.
-The people-power needed to view and annotate camera trap data is prohibitively expensive in terms of time and money, which results in organizations not using camera traps, data accumulating on hard drives, or long delays in turn-around while teams sift through thousands of incoming images and videos every month.
+The people-power needed to view and annotate camera trap data is prohibitively expensive in terms of time and money, which results in organizations not using camera traps; data accumulating on hard drives; or long delays in turn-around while teams sift through thousands of incoming images and videos every month.

 Machine learning (ML) models have shown significant promise in automating species identification from camera trap imagery [@doi:10.1111/2041-210X.14044].
 Several software tools that leverage ML have gained widespread adoption in recent years, including MegaDetector [@doi:10.48550/arXiv.1907.06772], Wildlife Insights [@doi:10.1017/S0376892919000298], and Addax AI (formerly EcoAssist) [@doi:10.21105/joss.05581].
 These tools have advanced the application of pretrained computer vision models for animal detection and species classification particularly for camera trap image data.